 In order to exclude currency risk, the KION Group generally funds its leasing business in the local currency used in each market.

 Moreover, the KION Group offers the majority of financial services indirectly via selected financing partners that bear the risks of the finance transaction.
-As far as these financial services are concerned, the KION Group bears the counterparty risk in under 5 per cent of cases.
+As far as these financial services are concerned, the KION Group bears the counterparty risk in under 3 per cent (2014: 5 per cent) of cases.

 Human resources risks and legal risks

 The KION Group relies on having highly qualified managers and experts in key roles.
 If they left, it could have a long-term adverse impact on the Group’s prospects.